Agile Ability – Social Media Marketing

 Instagram Advertising for Small Businesses

-In 2020, Instagram reported 500 million daily active users and 1 billion monthly active users.
+In 2020, Instagram reports 500 million daily active users and over 2 billion monthly active users.
 Instagram offers a couple of different posting formats and relies more on visuals than text.
 Since Instagram is affiliated with Facebook, paid ads from your business Instagram account can be created directly from Facebook.
-For local networking on social media London can be ideal – since it’s the perfect place to launch your localized Instagram campaign and see it reap fruit.
+Instagram is a perfect place to launch your localised campaign and see it reap the fruit.
+If you would like to localise your social media London campaign you can ringfence your target audience to this region.

 What To Post on Instagram – Posts on Instagram could be photos, short stories, and reels of your business including your brand values, company story, and the expertise or promotional items you can offer your customer.
 Don’t skip the caption, location, and popular hashtags to make your posts discoverable.